FOR IMMEDIATE RELEASE

 CONTACT OFFICE OF PUBLIC AFFAIRS

-Acting U.S. Secretary of Commerce Rebecca Blank issued the following statement today on the release of the June 2012 U.S. International Trade in Goods and Services report (PDF) (June 2012) by the Commerce Department’s Census Bureau and Bureau of Economic Analysis.
-The U.S. trade deficit in June shrank a significant 10.7 percent from May, to $42.9 billion, exceeding private-sector expectations.
-Exports grew a strong 0.9 percent, to a record $185.0 billion, and imports declined 1.5 percent, to $227.9 billion.
-June exports of goods ($132.8 billion) were also the highest on record.
+Acting U.S. Secretary of Commerce Rebecca Blank issued the following statement today on the release of the May 2012 U.S. International Trade in Goods and Services report (PDF) by the Commerce Department’s Census Bureau and Bureau of Economic Analysis.
+U.S. goods and services exports in May 2012 increased 0.2 percent from April 2012 to reach $183.1 billion, with record exports in total services ($52.4 billion), and foods, feeds, and beverages ($11.8 billion).